Minyus/kedro-starters-sklearn/README.md

-# kedro-starters-sklearn
+# Kedro Starters using Scikit-learn and MLflow

-This repository provides Kedro starter templates that demonstrate how to use Kedro (0.17.0 or later) and Scikit-learn to train a Logistic Regression model developed based on [Kedro's official starters](https://github.com/quantumblacklabs/kedro-starters).
+This repository provides Kedro starters that demonstrate how to use Kedro (0.17.0 or later) developed based on [`pandas-iris` starter](https://github.com/quantumblacklabs/kedro-starters/tree/master/pandas-iris) including:

+- `sklearn-iris` trains a Logistic Regression model using Scikit-learn.
+- `sklearn-pycatalog-iris` allows to define Kedro Catalog in Python code in addition to YAML.
+- `sklearn-mlflow-pycatalog-iris` adds experiment tracking feature using MLflow.

 <p align="center">
 <img src="_doc_images/kedro_viz.png">